 In connection with our IPO in July 2019, our board of directors adopted the ESPP and a total of 750,000 shares of common stock were initially reserved for issuance under the ESPP.
 The number of shares of common stock available for issuance under the ESPP will be increased on the first day of each calendar year beginning January 1, 2020 and each year thereafter until the ESPP terminates.
 The number of shares of common stock reserved and available for issuance under the ESPP shall be cumulatively increased by the least of (i) 750,000 shares, (ii) one percent of the number of shares of common stock issued and outstanding on the immediately preceding December 31, and (iii) such lesser number of shares of common stock as determined by the ESPP Administrator.
+As of January 1, 2020, there were an additional 367,316 shares reserved for issuance under the ESPP.

 The ESPP generally provides for six-month offering periods, the exception being the first offering period.
 The offering periods generally start on the first trading day after June 30 and December 31 of each year.
-The first offering period began on the IPO date and will end on December 31, 2019.